From posting to belonging — and users loved it.

 Although Niche was still in its early stages and we didn’t have extensive quantitative data, I used interactive prototypes to conduct usability testing with five users.
 Observing how they interacted with the new clubs and messaging features provided valuable feedback that confirmed many of our design decisions.
 Users responded positively to the redesigned navigation and found it easier to discover and join clubs relevant to their interests.

-The streamlined chat interface removes unnecessary steps and visual clutter, keeping conversations as the primary focus.
+The streamlined chat removes unnecessary steps and visual clutter, keeping conversations as the primary focus.
 Quick-access reply and reaction tools lower the barrier for engagement, while the persistent message bar ensures users can contribute at any moment.
 These changes directly supported a rise in daily active users by making participation feel effortless and ongoing discussions more inviting.

 Final Designs & Key Solutions

-Sending Messages
+Send Messages

 The sidebar was converted into a home screen where users can view all of their clubs.
 They can access their updates on each of the clubs, create a new club and mute clubs all on this screen.